elmahio/documentation/docs/setup-deployment-tracking.md

 ![VSTS task added](images/vsts_task_added.png)

 That's it!
 VSTS will now notify elmah.io every time the release definition is executed.
 Remember to [decorate all messages sent to elmah.io with the same version number](#decorate-your-messages-with-a-version-number).

+## Versioning Different Services

+Chances are that your software consist of multiple services released independently and with different version numbers.
+This is a common pattern when splitting up a software system in microservices.
+How you choose to split your elmah.io logs is entirely up to you, but we almost always recommend having a separate log for each service.
+When doing so, you only want deployment tracking to show the releases from the service you are currently looking at.
+The problem here is that deployments on elmah.io are not related to a log in any way.
+We could have implemented it this way, but that would limit the ways to split up logs.

+To make sure that only deployments related to the service you are looking at are shown, you need unique deployment names.
+A simple approach is to name your releases with a service name prefix like this:

+* service1-1.0.0
+* service1-1.1.0
+* service2-1.0.0

+In the examples we have two services: service1 and service2.
+By prefixing deployments with the servicename, we make sure that not both service1-1.0.0 and service2-1.0.0 are shown when looking at one of the services.